learnforpractice/pyeos/README.md

 ## Java Smart Contract Development
 Please see the example in pyeos/programs/pyeos/tests/java/hello

-Reminder: for this want to try Java Smart Contract, please update JDK to version 10 or above.
-And then set JAVA_HOME to the appropriate JDK or JRE root directory
+Reminder: For these who want to try Java Smart Contract, please update JDK to version 10 or above, and then set JAVA_HOME to the appropriate JDK root directory

 <a name="smartcontractdebuggingcplusplus"></a>

 # Debugging With C++ Smart Contract